Skip to main content

 Querying page elements

-While Serenity/JS expectations are most commonly used with assertion and synchronisation statements, when used with PageElements#where API they offer a great and reusable alternative to complex CSS selectors and XPath expressions.
+While Serenity/JS expectations are most commonly used with assertion and synchronisation statements, when used with the PageElements#where API they offer a great and reusable alternative to complex CSS selectors and XPath expressions.

 In this section, I'll show you how to: